solislemuslab/lab-dynamics/lab-guidelines.md

 #### My paper is published, now what?
 In recent years, it has becoming increasingly important to advertise broadly our work and invest heavily on good science communication strategies.
 We will
+- create a 3-min lighting talk to post on the [lab youtube channel](https://www.youtube.com/channel/UCcBcmxIYYGC6Z04p9SC7hwg/featured)
+    - this presentation should include: 1) motivation, 2) our solution to the problem, 3) some results, 4) advertisement of the paper and github, 5) acknowledgements.
+Check out [this previous talk](https://www.youtube.com/watch?v=IXLVDIKxPvk) as an example
 - tweet the paper alongside
     - an image of the graphical abstract or an infographics (see [canva](https://www.canva.com/tools/infographic-maker-v1/)) or a [word cloud](https://www.wordclouds.com/)
-    - a 1-min lightning talk to advertise the paper
-- create a 5-min lighting talk to post on the [lab youtube channel](https://www.youtube.com/channel/UCcBcmxIYYGC6Z04p9SC7hwg/featured)
+    - a link to the youtube 3-min presentation
+- post in the [lab instagram](https://www.instagram.com/thestatistician/?hl=en) a wordcloud and a 1-min presentation of the paper
 - include the paper in the lab website (alongside links to the lightning talk and images of the graphical abstract/infographic/word cloud)
 - email the paper to collaborators
 - do presentations in conferences and symposia ([more info](#talks))